CERN/CAiMIRA/README.md

 ### Running the tests

-The project contains test files that separatelly test the functionality of the `caimira` backend and `cern_caimira` UI.
+The project contains test files that separately test the functionality of the `caimira` backend and `cern_caimira` UI.

 To test the `caimira` package, from the root repository of the project: